-Stereotype Applies To enumeration Class Corresponds To: An enumerated type. event Operation Corresponds To: An event. extension Operation Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature. indexer Operation Corresponds To: A property acting as an index for this Class. partial Operation Corresponds To: The 'partial' keyword on an operation. property Operation Corresponds To: A property possibly containing both read and write code. struct Class Corresponds To: A 'struct' type.
+Stereotype Applies To enumeration Class Corresponds To: An enumerated type. event Operation Corresponds To: An event. extension Operation Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature. indexer Operation Corresponds To: A property acting as an index for this Class. partial Operation Corresponds To: The 'partial' keyword on an operation. property Operation Corresponds To: A property possibly containing both read and write code. record Class Corresponds To: A 'record' type. struct Class Corresponds To: A 'struct' type.

-Tag Applies To argumentNa me Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_nam e Operation with stereotype property or event Corresponds To: The name of the variable behind this property or event. className Operation with stereotype extension Corresponds To: The Class that this method is being added to.
+Tag Applies To argumentNa me Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_nam e Operation with stereotype property or event Corresponds To: The name of the variable behind this property or event.

-const Attribute Corresponds To: The const keyword. definition Operation with stereotype partial Corresponds To: Whether this is the declaration of the method, or the definition. delegate Operation deregute Corresponds To: The 'delegate' keyword. enumType Operation with stereotype property Corresponds To: The datatype that the property is represented as. expressionBo dy Operation, Operation with stereotype property or indexer Corresponds To: 'True' if the 'Behavior Code' is from an expression body function member. extern Operation Corresponds To: The 'extern' keyword. fixed Attribute Corresponds To: The 'fixed' keyword.

-generic Operation Corresponds To: The generic parameters for this operation. genericConst raints Templated Class or Interface, Operation with tag 'generic' Corresponds To: The constraints on the generic parameters of this type or operation.
-Implements Operation Corresponds To: The name of the method this implements, including the interface name.
-ImplementsE xplicit Operation Corresponds To: The presence of the source interface name in this method declaration. initializer Operation Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword. override Operation
+className Operation with stereotype extension

+Corresponds To: The Class that this

+method is being added to.

+const Attribute

+CONSt

+Corresponds To: The const keyword.

+definition Operation with stereotype partial

+Corresponds To: Whether this is the

+declaration of the method, or the

+definition.

+delegate Operation

+Corresponds To: The 'delegate' keyword.

+enumType Operation with stereotype property

+enumrype Corresponds To: The datatype that the

+property is represented as.

+expressionBo dy Operation, Operation with stereotype property or indexer

+dy

+Corresponds To: 'True' if the 'Behavior Code' is from an expression body

+function member.

+extensionAttr Operation with stereotype extension.

+ibute Corresponds to: The attribute given to

+this parameter.

+extern Operation

+Corresponds To: The 'extern' keyword.

+fixed Attribute

+Corresponds To: The 'fixed' keyword.

+generic Operation

+Corresponds To: The generic parameters for this operation.

+genericConst raints Templated Class or Interface, Operation with tag 'generic'

+Corresponds To: The constraints on the generic parameters of this type or operation.

+Implements Operation

+Corresponds To: The name of the method this implements, including the interface name.

+ImplementsE Operation

+xplicit Corresponds To: The presence of the source interface name in this method declaration.

+initializer Operation

-Corresponds To: The 'override' keyword. params Parameter Corresponds To: A parameter list using the 'params' keyword. partial Class, Interface Corresponds To: The 'partial' keyword. propertyInitia lizer Operation with stereotype property Corresponds To: A property initializer. readonly Operation, < <struct>>Class Corresponds To: The 'readonly' keyword.</struct> ref Operation, < <struct>>Class Corresponds To: The 'ref' keyword.</struct> sealed Operation Corresponds To: The 'sealed' keyword. static Class Corresponds To: The 'static' keyword. unsafe Class, Interface, Operation Corresponds To: The 'unsafe' keyword.
+Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword. override Operation Corresponds To: The 'override' keyword. params Parameter Corresponds To: A parameter list using the 'params' keyword. partial Class, Interface Corresponds To: The 'partial' keyword. propertyInitia lizer Operation with stereotype property Corresponds To: A property initializer. readonly Operation, < <struct>&gt;Class Corresponds To: The 'readonly' keyword.</struct> positionalPar ameters < <record>&gt; Class Corresponds To: The position parameter in the record definition.</record> ref Operation, < <struct>&gt;Class</struct>

-virtual Operation Corresponds To: The 'virtual' keyword. writeonly Operation with stereotype property Corresponds To: This property only defining 'write' code.
+Corresponds To: The 'ref' keyword. sealed Operation Corresponds To: The 'sealed' keyword. static Class Corresponds To: The 'static' keyword. unsafe Class, Interface, Operation Corresponds To: The 'unsafe' keyword. virtual Operation Corresponds To: The 'virtual' keyword. writeonly Operation with stereotype property Corresponds To: This property only defining 'write' code.